-One of the 1,959 community samples (0.05%) system-wide tested positive for confirmed total coliform during the month of October.
-None of the 862 MWRA samples (0.00%) tested positive for confirmed total coliform.
-No sample tested positive for E.coli.
-Westboro State Hospital did not violate the TCR since only one sample was positive in their system which collects fewer than 40 samples/ month.
-All 39 systems that submitted chlorine residual data maintained an average disinfectant residual of at least 0.2 mg/L. Only 1.8% of the system samples had a disinfectant residual lower than 0.2 mg/L.
+None of the 2,001 community samples (0.0%) system-wide tested positive for confirmed total coliform during the month of January.
+None of the 722 MWRA samples (0.0%) tested positive for confirmed total coliform.
+All 39 systems that submitted chlorine residual data maintained an average disinfectant residual of at least 0.2 mg/L. Only 2.1% of the system samples had a disinfectant residual lower than 0.2 mg/L.